Compare/contrast the Character Sheet for the source anime

 Baruka: Oh come on, we're not that evil.

-- Evil Brit: He's not British, he's just gay.
+- Evil Brit: Subverted; he's not British, he's just gay.

 - Experimented in College: According to him in Concrete Giraffes, he and Slender Man "used to get drunk and pick up chicks" while roommates in college.
 If he was experimenting with heterosexuality or bisexuality is up to the Wild Mass Guessing.

-- Famous Last Words: For the time being.
+- Famous Last Words: Whispers "Tell my fangirls I love them" when Melvin defeats him and he's sent to the Shadow Realm.
 Also doubles as an Ironic Echo since it was a phrase uttered by normal Bakura last season.

 - Foe Romance Subtext: With Melvin.
 Despite being terrified of him, Bakura still has Freudian dreams about hooking up with him.